echeran/smile-of-murugan/webbook/chapter16.md

 of prose-writing.
 The purpose and the function of prose changed drastically.

-## APPENDIX I
+## Appendix 1

 *Cilappatikāram* XVIII, 11.51

-> "'O, Sun of burning rays!
-Is my husband a thief?' \
+>|       "'O, Sun of burning rays!
+Is my husband a thief?'
-> 'He is not *a* thief, o woman with black fish-shaped eyes! \
+>|       'He is not *a* thief, o woman with black fish-shaped eyes!
-> Glowing fire will devour this town!' so said a voice". \
+>|       Glowing fire will devour this town!' so said a voice".

 Aṭiyārkkunallār's commentary on these lines: